Competition between frustration and spin dimensionality in the classical antiferromagnetic $n$-vector model with arbitrary $n$: Introduction

-It is found that for the icosahedral Platonic solids and their fourth-dimensional real space analogues (Table \ref{table:oneunique}) the spin-space dimensionality of the lowest-energy configuration is equal to the real-space dimensionality of the molecule, showing a direct correlation between spin space and real space.
+It is found that for the icosahedral Platonic solids and their fourth-dimensional real space analogues (Table \ref{table:oneunique}) the MDGS is equal to the real-space dimensionality of the molecule, showing a direct correlation between spin space and real space.
 Frustration is stronger than the one of the isolated polygon these molecules are made from, since the ground-state energy per bond for them is higher.
-On the other hand the truncated dodecahedron and the rhombicosidodecahedron, which are Archimedean solids (Table \ref{table:morethanoneunique}), have three-dimensional ground states and frustration is not stronger than the one at the level of the isolated polygons they are made of.
+On the other hand the truncated dodecahedron and the rhombicosidodecahedron, which are Archimedean solids (Table \ref{table:morethanoneunique}), have three-dimensional MDGSs and frustration is not stronger than the one at the level of the isolated polygons they are made of.
 However in the case of the snub dodecahedron the assemblage of the individual polygons increases the maximum possible frustration.

-For the fullerene molecules (Table \ref{table:morethanoneunique}) the lowest-energy configuration spin-space dimensionality is typically 3 or 4, with the ones with icosahedral symmetry belonging to the former case.
+For the fullerene molecules (Table \ref{table:morethanoneunique}) the MDGS is typically three or four-dimensional, with the ones with icosahedral symmetry belonging to the former case.
 Frustration is minimal for them, as the maximum ground-state energy does not exceed the ground-state energy of an isolated pentagon.
 This demonstrates a direct correlation between magnetic behavior and symmetry and shows that frustration does not necessarily decrease with the size of the fullerenes, but rather there is a specific symmetry that minimizes it.
-Molecules with nonisolated pentagons and $T_d$ symmetry have ground states in $n=5$. $T_d$ fullerenes share patterns of common magnetic behavior not only in the dimensionality of the absolute ground state, but also in the correlations of the maximally frustrated ground state.
+Molecules with nonisolated pentagons and $T_d$ symmetry have MDGSs in $n=5$. $T_d$ fullerenes exhibit common magnetic behavior not only in the minimum dimensionality of the absolute ground state, but also in the correlations of the maximally frustrated ground state.
 Fullerenes more generally show that the maximum ground-state energy per bond does not necessarily decrease with the number of vertices, showing that symmetry is also important in determining the strength of frustration, as was also pointed out earlier for the icosahedral members of the family.